blackkolly/Udacity-Data-Engineering-Nanodegree/data-engineer-handbook-main/README.md

 # The Data Engineering Handbook

-This repo has all the resources you need to become an amazing data engineer!I started data engineering some years ago by attending Udacity data engineer nanodegree program.
+This repo has all the resources you need to become an amazing data engineer!I started data engineering some years ago by attending Udacity data engineer nanodegree program.I gained a lot in the program.

 ## Getting started